horacemtb/data-engineering-kit/README.md

 Pull Hortonworks Hadoop Sandbox image and run it as Docker container on VM.
 Launch Hadoop services, ensure their functionality and configure security policies.

 ## analyze-weblogs-elk
 Analyze weblogs using ELK by preparing and loading data into ElasticSearch and building a dashboard in Kibana

+## dwh-data-vault
+Design a comprehensive Data Warehouse using the Data Vault methodology, transform and prepare data for analytical use.